 This wing has passed the criteria required by the DGAC and has been load tested to the EN 926.1 standard.
-In addition to our own extensive testing, the 24, 26 and 28 sizes have also been independently flight tested to the EN 926.2 standard with the trimmers set to the slow position.
-Releasing the trimmers, or flying outside of the EN certified weight range invalidates any EN flight certification.
+In addition to our own extensive testing, it has also been independently flight tested to the EN 926.2 standard with the trimmers set to the slow position.
+Releasing the trimmers. or flying outside of the EN certified weight range invalidates any EN flight certification.